 - Scuff slightly with 180 grade

 Once you have cleaned and scuffed your uPVC windows and doors they are ready for painting.
 You can spray or brush your windows depending on your preference.

 Use electrical tape around the windows and make sure you cover the black/brown seal.
 This will keep them looking tidy, you do not want this paint drying on the rubber seals because it looks messy and is hard to remove once dry.

 - Spray or brush

 Top Tip: You can paint both inside and outside of your uPVC windows and doors around the home!
 Always paint your windows open.
 Paint the frame, then the window and do not close the window until dry.
 Only paint on a sunny day so you are not disappointed when it rains!

 Conclusion – Painting uPVC

 uPVC windows and doors can age over time but still, work perfectly.
-Over time your white will become off-white due to the sun, rain and winds.
-Over the years, especially the sun will change the colour of your uPVC frames.
+Over time your white will become off-white due to the sun, rain and elements.
+Over the years, especially the suns UV rays will change the colour of your uPVC frames.